This AIP is currently a draft. This means that it is being actively debated and discussed, and it may change in non-trivial ways.

 Dynamic variables

 The best, actionable error messages include dynamic segments.
 These variable parts of the message are specific to a particular request.
-Consider the following example:
+Without such context, it is unlikely that the message will be fully actionable by the user.

 The Book, "The Great Gatsby", is unavailable at the Library, "Garfield East".
 It is expected to be available again on 2199-05-13.

-The preceding error message is made actionable by the context, both that originates from the request, the title of the Book and the name of the Library, and by the information that is known only by the service, i.e. the expected return date of the Book.
+The preceding error message is made actionable by the context, both originating from the request, the title of the Book, the name of the Library, and by the information that is known only by the service, that is, the expected return date of the Book.

 All dynamic variables found in error messages must also be present in the map<string, string>, ErrorInfo.metadata (found on the required ErrorInfo).
 For example, the metadata map for the sample error message above will include at least the following key/value pairs: